4. Ways to secure a load in an HGV or goods vehicle

 You may not need to use separate chocks if the vehicles are fitted with wheel recesses or an auto-chock system.

 You should use friction matting or a high-friction floor for some load types, for example paper reels or work cabins not transported on twist locks.
-This will increase the coefficient of friction between the load and the load bed, so you will need fewer lashings.

-If the vehicle or trailer has a headboard or bulkhead that is used as part of the load securing system, you must place the load in contact with the headboard or bulkhead or within 30cm of it wherever possible.
+If the vehicle has a headboard or bulkhead that is used as part of the load securing system, you must place the load in contact with the headboard or bulkhead or within 30cm of it wherever possible.
 This will stop the load moving forward when the vehicle brakes.

-- fit an obstacle, such as stacked timbers strapped to the vehicle - this effectively moves the headboard towards the back
+- fit an obstacle, such as stacked timbers strapped to the vehicle - this effectively moves the headboard towards the back of the vehicle

 - use blocks, timbers, dunnage, or chocks to prevent items moving forward - make sure that they’re properly secured to the vehicle